How to help a friend or family member quit smoking

 Be patient as it may take many attempts before someone is able to quit for good.
 The main thing is to keep encouraging them at each attempt and try not to sabotage their efforts by being cynical.

-- Get them to call the Quitline on Freephone 1800 201 203 to talk to someone who understands and can help them to quit, and find the local support in their area.
+Tell them about the Quitline on Freephone 1800 201 203 to talk to someone who understands and can help them to quit, and find the local support in their area.

-- Encourage them to exercise regularly – this is a great way of dealing with withdrawal symptoms, and will help them feel better in general.
+Encourage them to exercise regularly – this is a great way of dealing with withdrawal symptoms, and will help them feel better in general.
+You could also exercise together to keep each other motivated and get fit.

-- Plan to do something nice at the end of each week with them as a reward for their hard work.
+Plan to do something nice with your friend at the end of each week with them as a reward for their hard work.

 - The damage smoking does to your skin will be halted